LLaVA-VL/LLaVA-NeXT/docs/LLaVA_OneVision.md

 Note: These commands require flash-attn.
 If you prefer not to install it, disable flash-attn by adding `attn_implementation=None` to the `--model_args` parameter.

 Important: Different torch versions may cause slight variations in results.
+By default in `lmms-eval`, the requirement for torch version is set to the latest version.
+In `llava` repo, the torch version is set to `2.1.2`.
+Torch version `2.1.2` would be stable for both `llava` and `lmms-eval`

 ### Evaluating LLaVA-OneVision on multiple datasets